 In the example below, the greeting is “Hi Heidi + Ted”.

-The name you use for a person should be the name that you use to address them in person.
+The name you use for a person should be the name you use to address them in person.
 For example, if you call a couple Mr. and Mrs. Jones and never by their first names, use Mr. and Mrs. Jones when writing them a note.

-2. Write The Thank You.
+2. Write The Thank You Message.

 3. Say What or Why.

-For the person to feel like you appreciated the gift, describe how you will use it, why you like it, or compliment it.
+For the person to feel like you appreciated the gift, please describe how you will use it, why you like it, or compliment it.
 If you have already used it, tell the person how you used it.

-You can find generic thank-you note sayings here.
-Whenever possible, generic wording or quotes should be avoided to make your note more meaningful.
+You can find generic thank you note sayings here.
+Whenever possible, generic thank you messages or quotes should be avoided to make your note more meaningful.

-In the example below, my dad complimented the China Garden experience – “a good time was had by all”.
-He also said what he would do with the Babe Ruth bars – “take some to Honduras”.
+In the example below, my dad complimented the China Garden experience – “a good time was had by all.”
+He also said what he would do with the Babe Ruth bars – “take some to Honduras.”

 - Many thanks,